Oussama2IA/Get-it-cheap/README.md

 # Get it cheap

-> This project was part of my academic projects, its main goal was to build a price comparison website using scraping.
+> This project was part of my academic projects, its main goal was to build a price comparison website using web scraping.
 > The main idea of the project is to get the product at the best price you can without losing time searching.

 # Project's features